arne-schroppe/dash/README.md

 ## Built-in functions

 There is currently no standard library.
-Actually you can't even import or include other Dash-files, so your entire code needs to be in one file.
+Actually you can't even import or include other dash-files, so your entire code needs to be in one file.
 There are, however, a couple of built-in functions:

 #### Operators (ordered by precedence)